trojanspike/AddictionRecovery/README.md

 ## AA finder
 ### Not complete

-#### users can fork / edit and see how it works with cordova
+#### I'll be completing the ove the next few day & releasing to play store.
+Users can fork / edit, contribute and see how it works with cordova

-Download & install from adobe [download](https://build.phonegap.com/apps/719314/share "Title").
 --
 ![Icon](https://raw.github.com/trojanspike/AA-finder/photos/AAicon.png)
 ---